leonitousconforti/the-moby-effect/docs/modules/engines/Docker.ts.md

 ## exec

 Implements the `docker exec` command in a blocking fashion.
+Incompatible with web.

 **Signature**